Jadon Kam

 The Dishes of the month screen

 The kiosk also provides users with information on the best way to travel to a business so that if someone found an interesting place they wanted to shop or eat at, they can easily learn how to get there through the transit and map features.
 The kiosk can also be used to search for how to get to any address in Brantford.
-In addition, the kiosk includes live bus updates provided through OpenStreepMap software, allowing users to know how long they need to wait for the next bus and where it currently is.
+In addition, the kiosk includes live bus updates provided through OpenStreetMap software, allowing users to know how long they need to wait for the next bus and where it currently is.
 These features will help address the difficulties that many have with learning about Brantford’s buses.

 Besides working with businesses in the ways mentioned above, the kiosk also monitors, collects, and analyzes patterns and analytics.
 With such data, businesses can then gain information about what pictures/advertisements are the best at attracting users to learn more about the business on the kiosk, how many users actually shop and dine at the business after learning about it at the kiosk, and much more.